-Much of the fun takes place in the Kazimierz district but it’s still the historic sights which draw in the crowds.
-As with most European cities you have a beautiful castle on a hill overlooking the city.
-In this case it’s Wawel Castle with its elegant Crown Treasury and State Rooms.
+Much of the fun takes place in the Kazimierz district but it’s still the historic sights that draw in the crowds.
+As with most European cities, you have a beautiful castle on a hill overlooking the city.
+In this case, it’s Wawel Castle with its elegant Crown Treasury and State Rooms.

 I don’t think there can be any doubt about the power of the Catholic church in Poland as you pass by church after church after church.
 I can’t think of any city which has more churches per capita.
 But you don’t have to be religious to appreciate them.
 It definitely makes for a pretty walk through the old town.

 Before ending your road trip in Krakow, take a few days to visit the nearby sights.
-A trip to Auschwitz Birkenau is definitely worthwhile to help give you an understanding of Europe’s not so pretty history.
+A trip to Auschwitz Birkenau is definitely worthwhile to help give you an understanding of Europe’s dark history.